outrunnl/dbcollect/README.md

 ## Q&A

+Q: Is dbcollect safe to run?

+A: dbcollect is designed to run as non-root user but it has to be the oracle user or a user with sysdba privileges.
+The SQL scripts only contain SELECT statements so they cannot modify database data.
+The Python tools cannot delete/overwrite any file except in `/tmp` or the output ZIP file otherwise specified in the arguments.
+External commands are not executed as root and are verified to only gather system info, not modify anything.
+CPU consumption is limited by default to 25%.
+These restrictions should make one confident that dbcollect is safe to run on production systems.

 Q: Why is dbcollect written in Python 2?
 This is no longer supported!

 A: Python 3 is not available by default on many older systems, i.e. Linux (RHEL/OEL/CentOS), Solaris.
 On EL6 I even had to backport support for Python 2.6.
-Update: dbcollect now works on Python 2 and Python 3.
+Update: dbcollect now works on both Python 2 and Python 3.

 Q: How long will it take to run _dbcollect_ ?